 Beta glucans (bgmos®) is the prebiotic in Doc Roy’s® GI Synbiotics.
 Bgmos® not only fuels the good bacterial growth, it binds bad bacteria into clumps, making them easier to spot and remove by the immune system.
 You can see how prebiotics can be beneficial to the GI tract of an upset pet.
 Many new ones are on the horizon so stay tuned to this new area of research.

-Doc Roy’s® GI Synbiotics is formulated to bypass the stomach acid, delivering more active bacteria to the intestine.
-GI Synbiotics fuels the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.
+Doc Roy’s® GI Synbiotics is a probiotic and prebiotic for dogs and cats that is formulated to bypass the stomach acid, delivering more active bacteria to the intestine.
+GI Synbiotics is for all ages of dogs and cats and helps fuel the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.

 Breeder’s Edge® Nurture Flora™ also contains BgMos® but unlike Doc Roy’s GI Synbiotics, Nurture Flora is a probiotic specifically formulated for newborn puppies and kittens from birth through three months of age.
 Nurture Flora contains 4 strains of live (viable) beneficial bacteria that puppies and kittens need to support good gut health, prevent digestive upset and promote a healthy immune system to create a thriving environment for healthy gut flora.